asdf-format/asdf-standard/docs/source/schemas.rst

 trying to fill in missing data in a file based on the schema ``default``: if multiple conflicting values are available, the software does not know how to choose.

-Previous versions of the ASDF Standard did not offer guidance on how to use ``default``.
+Previous versions of the ASDF specification did not offer guidance on how to use ``default``.
 The Python reference implementation read the first default that it encountered as a literal value and inserted that value into the tree when the corresponding attribute was otherwise missing.
 Until version 2.8, it also